Twaddler01/rpg_similitude/README.md

 # Updates

+11-01-2024
+- Updated equipment.js.
+- Working on potentially adding "tabs" instead of the expand-type design.
+It should be a lot more visually appealing.
+Will require changing "toggle" setup and/or removing of it, but so far it looks much cleaner.

 10-31-2024
 - FIXED BUG: Clicking on an item in inventory and then another on the edge of box will cause image to show incorrectly (for some items).
 Can be corrected after retoggle.
 - Inventory BUG corrected by removing all click listeners first.
 Also addressed issue where slot_id was mismatched, placing a swapped item in wrong slot--now slot ids matach original.